Open Source / Apache 2.0

 cmd/central

 gRPC server for satellite streams.
-REST API with 30+ endpoints.
+REST API with 60+ endpoints.
+WebSocket hub for real-time updates.
 Embedded React dashboard.
 PostgreSQL metadata store with auto-migrations.

 Satellite